drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/scDblFinder.rst

-Run scDblFinder
+Run ScDblFinder
 ----------------
-You can either run scDblFinder_ with the wrapper script we have provided or you can run it manually if you would prefer to alter more parameters.
+You can either run ScDblFinder_ with the wrapper script we have provided or you can run it manually if you would prefer to alter more parameters.

 .. tabs::